Federal Perkins Questions and Answers

 It is a low interest (5% fixed interest rate) student loan for both undergraduate and graduate students with exceptional financial need.
 The University is the lender of these federal funds.

 Just by filing the FAFSA students will automatically be considered for the Perkins.
 If students are awarded the Perkins loan, it will appear on the Financial Aid Award Notification and a Master Promissory Note will be included to sign.

 What is the difference between Perkins loans and Federal Stafford/Unsubsidized student loans?

 Perkins is lent through the University and the Stafford loans are lent through the federal Direct Loan program at www.studentloans.gov .
 The Perkins is a limited pool of money so once the college runs out for the year it is gone whereas, the Stafford loans are lent to every student who applies by the deadline and is eligible.
-The interest rate for the Perkins loan is fixed at 5% as well as the Unsubsidized Stafford loan at 6.8%.
-The Subsidized Stafford loan varies based on the year borrowed (beginning with loan periods after July 1, 2012, will be fixed at 6.8%).
+The interest rate for the Perkins loan is fixed at 5% whereas the Stafford loans vary based on the year borrowed (see www.hofstra.edu/learnaboutloans ).
 The annual borrowing limits are different; the Perkins annual limit can be the same for each eligible student regardless of the student’s year in college whereas, the Stafford loan limits are based on year in college associated with the number of earned credits by each student.